couchdeveloper/RXPromise/INSTALL.md

 ## Installation

-Installation of the RXPromise library into your Xcode project is basically quite easy.
+Installation of the RXPromise library into a Xcode project is basically quite easy.
 The `RXPromise` library consists of just _one_ class and just a few files.

 Important note beforehand:

 > RXPromise depends on the C++ standard library.
 When including the sources directly or when linking against the static library this requires one extra step in your target build settings which is explained in detail below.
-If you link against the Framework or if you use CocoaPods, there is no extra step.
+If your project links against the RXPromise Framework or when you use CocoaPods, there is no extra step.

 > Note that RXPromise is a *pure* Objective-C API.
 Even though it depends itself on the standard C++ library it does not affect (or "infect") *your* Objective-C sources in any way with C++.